-APPLICATION NUMBER - NAME

-#18-004 - Eagle Ridge - Preliminary Subdivision Plat Approval | Site Plan, Tree Removal Permit and Steep Slope Permit Approvals

-MEETING DATE December 12, 2022 SBL

-PROPERTY ADDRESS/LOCATION

-3 North Castle Drive

-BRIEF SUMMARY OF REQUEST

-The Applicant is seeking to subdivide the Property into two lots.
-In addition, the Applicant is seeking site plan approval to construct a 124 key hotel on the 10.6 acre Lot 1 and construct 72 age-restricted townhouses on the 21.8 acre Lot 2.

-PROPERTY HISTORY

-R-MF-SCH.

-August 2021 - Town Board rezoned a 21.8 acre portion

-COMPATIBILITY with the COMPREHENSIVE PLAN

-The Town of North Castle Comprehensive Plan states:

-"Thus sufficient demand appears to exist for at least two small hotels or one large hotel in North Castle."

-Adding a hotel together with limited new residential uses, would increase downtown Armonk's potential customer base...."

-"While North Castle today is mostly defined by its attractive low-density residential neighborhoods, offering a greater variety of housing types could help the Town to retain Baby Boomers in retirement and attract younger people who wish to stay but cannot afford a single-family home.
-An efficient approach to greater variety of housing would prioritize attractive multi-family options in locations that maximize access to the community assets that make the Town so attractive, with a focus on targeted infill development in appropriate locations."
+STAFF REPORT - TOW January 9, 2023 NOF NORTH CASTLE PL ANNING DEPARTMENT APPLICATION NUMBER #18-004 - Eagle Ridge - Plat Approval Site Plan, and Steep Slope Permit Prelir Tree ninary Subdivision Removal Permit SBL 108.03-1-62.1 MEETING DATE January 17, 2023 PROPERTY ADDRESS/LOCATION 3 North Castle Drive BRIEF SUMMARY OF REQUEST The Applicant is seeking to subdivide the Property into two lots addition, the Applicant is seeking site plan approval to construct a key hotel on the 10.6 acre Lot 1 and construct 72 age-restr townhouses on the 21.8 acre Lot 2. roval to construct a 124 PENDING ACTION: Plan Review □ Town Board Referral □ Preliminary Discus ssion EXISTING ZONING EXI STING LAND USE SURROUNDING ZONING & LAND USE SITE IMPROVEMENTS SIZE OF PROPERTY R-MF-SCH and OB-H Vacant La ant Land Office & Park None at this time 32.4 acres PROPERTY HISTORY COMPATIBILITY with the COMPREHENSIV /E PLAN August 2021 - Town Board rezoned a 21.8 acre portion of the property from OB-H to R-MF-SCH.
+The Town of North Castle Comprehensive Plan states: "Thus sufficient demand appears to exist for at least two small hotels or one large hotel in North Castle."
+Adding a hotel together with limited new residential uses, would increase downtown Armonk's potential customer base" "While North Castle today is mostly defined by its attractive low-density residential neighbor offering a greater variety of housing types could help the Town to retain Baby Boomers in reti and attract younger people who wish to stay but cannot afford a single-family home.
+An efficie approach to greater variety of housing would prioritize attractive multi-family options in locatio maximize access to the community assets that make the Town so attractive, with a focus on ta infill development in appropriate locations."
+STAFF RECOMMENDA TIONS 5 1.
+The Applicant should be directed to address all outstanding staff and consultant's comments.
+2. The project is compa itible v vith the Comprehens ive Plan.

-STAFF RECOMMENDATIONS

-- 1. The Applicant should be directed to address all outstanding staff and consultant's comments. - 2.
-The project is compatible with the Comprehensive Plan.

-Procedural Comments